DreamLight Constellation 2.3.0 – Cross-platform LightWave 3D Network Render Controller for Both Mac OS X & Windows!

 - Master and individual enable/disable buttons for all nodes and scenes

-- Auto-highlighting Red/Green file path fields for easy at-a-glance configuration verification
+- Auto-highlighting Red/Green folder path fields for easy at-a-glance configuration verification

-- On-the-fly content folder verification and changing on scene loading
+- On-the-fly Content Folder verification and changing on scene loading & rendering

-- Detailed pop up tool tips for all settings and controls
+- Detailed pop-up tool tips for all settings and controls brings the manual to your finger tips

-- Help menu links to specific pages of Mastering LightWave ScreamerNet white paper
+- Help menu links to tutorials & specific pages of Mastering LightWave ScreamerNet white paper

 - Registration purchase enables more nodes & saving custom settings between launches

-- One download for all versions with simple serial number license upgrades available
+- One download for all registration levels with simple license key upgrades available

 - High end professionally designed LW3D benchmark scene, DLI_SuperBalls, included